How to find vowels in a string in Python

 print(detect_language(english_text))

-- If the letter 'e' accounts for over 30% of all vowels, the function returns "English".
+• If the proportion of the letter 'e' is over 30% of all vowels, it returns "English".

 Get started with Replit

-Put these techniques into practice by building a real tool.
-Describe what you want to build to Replit Agent, like “a web app that visualizes vowel frequency in a text” or “a script that calculates a readability score.”
+Now, turn these techniques into a real tool.
+Describe what you want to build to Replit Agent, like “a text analyzer that calculates vowel-to-consonant ratio” or “a simple language detector based on vowel frequency.”

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.